ElektraInitiative/libelektra/doc/decisions/decision_process.md

 Following subsections describe all steps a decision might run through.
 Only two of them are mandatory.

-In all steps we avoid discussions in issues or PRs but directly update the decision text with the different opinions and discuss the text of the decision PR.
+In all steps we directly update the decision text with the different opinions.
+Discussions should focus on the decision text so that the text evolves with the opinions.

 We use the template [TEMPLATE.md](TEMPLATE.md).
 Explanations of the template are in [EXPLANATIONS.md](EXPLANATIONS.md).